-Dear Teachers and Educators, Rhythmix is excited to have you and your students join us for PAL - Performance, Art & Learning.
-PAL assemblies are designed to foster awareness of world cultures, stimulate a sense of pride in students' cultural heritage and deepen connections to their communities.
-PAL assemblies also serve as a catalyst for arts learning and a springboard for integrating arts education into your classroom.
-To help your students gain the most out of each PAL assembly, we suggest that the learning begin before, and continue after, every performance.
+Dear Teachers and Educators, Rhythmix is excited to have you join us for the 2021-22 season of PAL - Performance, Art & Learning.
+These assemblies are intended to serve as a catalyst for arts learning and a springboard for integrating arts education into your classroom activities and curriculum.
+To help your students gain the most out of these PAL assemblies, we suggest that the learning begin before, and continue after, watching the videos.
 Utilizing the resources provided, your students can engage more fully with the performance experience, connecting what they see and hear to their personal lives, culture, community and any school subjects you choose.
-Aligning with the California Arts Standards, the accompanying study guides and slide sets help foster students' artistic competencies, cultivate their appreciation and understanding of the arts, and support them to fully engage in lifelong arts learning.
-At Rhythmix, we believe exposure to the arts can be a transformative experience, helping us to learn about ourselves, each other, and the world.
-Thank you for joining us on this journey, Your "PALs" at Rhythmix
+Aligning with the California Arts Standards, activities are included in every Study Guide to help foster students' artistic competencies, cultivate their appreciation and understanding of the arts, and support them to fully engage in lifelong arts learning.
+New this year, Artist Q&A videos focus on Social Emotional Learning (SEL) Through the Arts with activities based on CASEL's SEL Framework to help students develop healthy identities, manage emotions, achieve personal and collective goals, show empathy for others, establish supportive relationships, and make responsible decisions.
+At Rhythmix, we believe exposure to the arts can be a transformative experience, helping us learn about ourselves, each other, and the world.
+Thank you for joining us on this journey, Your PALs at Rhythmix